surprisetalk/croak/README.md

 TODO: https://en.wikipedia.org/wiki/Equation_x%CA%B8%3Dy%CB%A3
 TODO: I REALLY like visualizing `e` this way!
 It's the only number that's also its own `x^y=y^x` pair.
 It's "caused" by the commutative nature of exponentiation.

+### PROOFS

+Our modern methods of proofs are very fishy.
+Usually, it involves three operations on symbols: symbol replacement, reordering, and balanced application.
+Basically, we take some expression involving equality, and then we list out the next "result" of some undocumented operation -- and it's for the reader to figure out what happened in between the steps.
+Usually, this involves applying arithmetic operations to "both sides" of an equality symbol, until it gets to the point where we can rearrange the symbols and replace it with a principle/theorem/lemma elsewhere in the text -- which is also unclear unless English comments are added in between.

+Another major problem arises out of symbolic manipulation and arithmetic approximation/reduction.
+These are two VERY different things, and yet they're never explicitly talked about in any primary-, secondary-, or tertiary-level classroom.

+Wouldn't it be better if we made these meta-mathematical practices more explicit?

+    ≔ eulersIdentity
+      λ reals 'theta
+        =
+          +
+            cos theta
+            * i
+              sin theta
+          ^
+            * i theta
+            e

+    assert
+      forAll
+        reals
+        = true
+        eulersIdentity

+Notice some things that are omitted in normal maths.
+First of all, it's never stated what are supposed to be free variables, and what aren't.
+In Euler's Identity, theta is a completely different thing than e and i.
+Next, notice that people unfamiliar with Euler's Formula are aware of what is allowed as inputs!
+This also forces better clarity when it comes to plugging things in, and following messier proofs.
+Also notice the distinction between assignment and equality!
+These two are usually conflated, which leads to MUCH confusion, even among professionals.
+Normally , Euler's Formula would be written as a weird mixture between assignment and equality -- the first expression usually means, "This statement holds true for all the free variables (which we haven't told you) on its entire domain (which we also haven't told you)."
+Even more critically, things can't be wrong unless there's some idea of "errors" or "faults" or "failed assertions".
+In mathematics, this is vaguely mixed in in the assignment/equality stew.
+When writing out some inequality, the symbols stand on their own unless evaluated!
+Consider the statement `x ≠ 2x`.
+Normally, you'd just reduce this to `x=2x;x/x=2;1≠2` and be on your merry way.
+This is something that wouldn't make you blink in a classroom setting.
+But good mathemeticians should be asking, "Is this a declaration or an assertion?
+Is `x` defined elsewhere, or is it a free variable?
+If it's a variable, what is it allowed to be?".
+But once you FORCE yourself to write the function, context, the bigger picture starts to become clear.

+    ≔ example1
+      λ reals `x
+        = x
+          * 2 x

+This is JUST a function.
+It sits there, and although we can clearly see that the inside is going to cause problems, we can't just write it off explicitly.
+Because remember, this is just a function whose range is boolean.

+    assert
+      forAll
+        reals
+        = false
+        example1

+Uh oh!
+This isn't exactly true.
+If this were a programming language, the compiler would throw an error.
+What's going on here?

+    assert
+      = true
+        example1 0

+    assert
+      forAll
+        except 0 reals
+        = false
+        example1

+    assert
+      = example1
+        ≠ 0

+(Notice that in the last example, we're declaring the equality of two FUNCTIONS.)

+Much better.
+See what I mean about clarity?
+It's a little fact that would've slipped through the cracks.
+It may seem pedantic, but these kind of errors start plague grad students in universities worldwide.
+So how do we reduce it?

+First of all, we have to reconcile the fact that the symbol `x` doesn't mean anything outside of the anonymous function -- it was just a placeholder in the scope of the declaration.
+If we're sticklers (which we are), we wouldn't allow you to mess with the symbols of the function after its been abstracted.
+This is problematic, because we want to divide both sides of the function by `x`, but we have no access to it!
+At this point, we can either "unabstract" the function by turning it back into a group of symbols with a replacement for `x`, OR we can map into the function.
+Let's do that!

+    ≔ example2
+      map= / example1

+    assert
+      = example2
+        λ reals _
+          = 1 2

+    assert
+      forAll
+        reals
+        = false
+        example2

+For clarity, `map=` accepts two functions.
+The first gets composed into both sides of the equality in the second function.
+That is, the first function intercepts the argument of its target, and then accepts the body/value/image of the function as its second argument.

+TODO: explain how this makes "squaring both sides" errors more identifiable

+So let's get back to Euler.

+    assert
+      allEqual
+        | ^ *iπ e
+        | lhs eulersIdentity π
+        | rhs eulersIdentity π
+        | +   * i sinπ   cosπ
+        | +   * i 0      -1
+        | +       0      -1
+        |                -1

+I suppose this doesn't really prove my point, so this should be taken out, but it's a nice thing to remember!

+At the top level, all you can do is `define` and `assert`.
+Nothing else.
+Definitions bind variables to the global scope (or throw errors).
+Assertions do nothing (or throw errors).
+In workbooks, writing an expression on the left without an assertion means you should "evaluate" it on the right.
+Or, with computers, typing an expression means it should dynamically show what's going on beside the statement.

+TODO: proofs should be listed as the TRANSFORMATIONS -- not the intermediate results
+TODO:   this is most easily done as a list of composed functions. applying it to an expression should give you the final result
+TODO: induction and contradiction

+TODO: (in)equality equations should be treated more like tuples than mappings to bool

 ## NOTES